nfischer/shelljs-transpiler/README.md

 ## Installation

+**Note:** this may not handle all Bash syntax until v1.0.
+If your script doesn't get translated successfully, please file a Github issue.

 ```
 $ npm install -g shelljs-transpiler # this lets you use `sh2js`
 ```

-## ShellJS compatibility
+## ShellJS and NodeJS compatibility

-> What version of ShellJS is this compatible with?
-Can I run this
-> code?
-Will this translate anything correctly?
+*What version of ShellJS is this compatible with?
+Can I run this code?
+Do I need a special version of Node?
+Will this translate anything correctly?*

-These are good questions... to which I have no good answer.

-I'm currently helping maintain ShellJS.
-Whenever I see something that's easier to do in Bash than in ShellJS, I usually brainstorm a new syntax for how to put it in the package.
-Eventually, I even get around to implementing it upstream.

-This means I usually write this translator for "what I see ShellJS becoming" instead of what ShellJS currently is.
-This is mostly compatible with ShellJS v0.7+.
-If you'd like to try running a translation, the latest version of ShellJS is your best bet.
+Your best bet are the latest versions of NodeJS and ShellJS.
+Some translations are significantly easier to do using ES6 features, so I use them where convenient.
+Also, ShellJS is still under development, so we're always adding new features to help give it the best of both JavaScript and Bash.

+I'll sometimes write translations that take advantage of my not-yet-implemented ShellJS feature ideas--some of which may never get implemented.
+If your translated script relies on a feature that doesn't exist yet in ShellJS, let me know and I'll fix the transpiler to use a ShellJS feature that's available here and now.

 ## `sh2js` CLI tool